 Determine terminal a-b on R where i is observed.
 Remove the component and make it open circuit.
 Calculate the voltage across terminal a-b when open circuit:

-We get the Vab or Voc:
+We get the Vab or Voc :

-Find the Thevenin resistance RTh when all the independent sources are turned off (replace them with their inner resistance).
+Using the RTh thevenin formula, we find the Thevenin resistance RTh when all the independent sources are turned off (replace them with their inner resistance).
 From the terminal a-b perspective:

-Thus we get the Thevenin resistance
+Thus we get the Thevenin’s resistance formula is

 We redraw the circuit into Thevenin equivalent circuit: